billyw321/gameoff2024/README.md

-# gameoff2024
+# Game off 2024

-The Github repository for the Github Game Off 2024 Game Jam.
-Currently being worked on by Billy W. and Sion Y.
+Currently being worked on by Billy and Sion.

-Contact info:
-Billy: williamweney03@gmail.com
-Sion:
+Link to the jam: https://itch.io/jam/game-off-2024

 Enjoy!  (^ w ^)